spoorthiadapa/Mini-Project/README.md

 - step1: Open jupyter notebook
 - step2: Open a new folder
 - step3: Install all the packages and insert dataset of crimes
-- step4: Run k-means algorith code
+- step4: Run k-means algorithm code
 - step5: Run linear regression and ARIMA model code
 - step6: Both algorithms predict the next 5 years crimes
 - step7: It gives the better accuracy between both algorithms